What's on my medicine label?

 Some substances/ingredients found in medicines must be declared on the label.
 For example, potential allergens such as egg and fish must be declared if they are likely to be in the medicine.
 For more information, consult our Allergies and medicines page.

-Prescription medicines may make some declarations in the Consumer Medicines Information (CMI) leaflet instead of on the label.
+Prescription medicines may make some declarations in the Consumer Medicine Information (CMI) leaflet instead of on the label.
 In this case, there will be a statement on the label telling you to look at the CMI.

 Other important information